Northern Ireland police foil IRA-style mortar attack

-BELFAST (Reuters) - Northern Ireland police foiled an attempt to fire mortar bombs at a police station overnight in what would have been the first attack of its kind in the United Kingdom since a peace deal ended the Irish Republican Army’s campaign of violence.
+BELFAST (Reuters) - Northern Ireland police foiled an attempt to fire mortar bombs at a police station on Monday in what would have been the first attack of its kind in the United Kingdom since a peace deal ended the Irish Republican Army’s campaign of violence.

 Officers said they were working on the assumption smaller Irish nationalist militant groups were behind the planned assault, though no group claimed responsibility.

-Police said they intercepted a white van on the outskirts of Londonderry on Sunday at 3.15 p.m.
-ET carrying four mortar bombs that were minutes from being deployed.
+Police said they intercepted a white van on the outskirts of Londonderry at 2.40 a.m.
+(9.40 p.m.
+ET) carrying four mortar bombs that were minutes from being deployed.
 After 100 homes were evacuated, army sappers disarmed the bombs.

 “It was certainly sophisticated and worrying in terms of the capability,” he said.